Graduate Certificate in Water, Sanitation, and Hygiene

 - Identify entities working in the WASH sphere; and

 - Students must complete a WASH related practicum.
 They must also generate WASH-related knowledge through completing a capstone or a thesis.
 HPM students please contact Kathleen “Kat” Peters, the WASH certificate coordinator at email@example.com, to learn about alternative thesis and capstone requirements.

 Any RSPH student graduating who fulfills the following criteria will be awarded a WASH certificate:

-- Complete a minimum of 12 credit hours of WASH-related coursework, with at least one methods-related course and one biology-related course, and a cumulative GPA of 3.3 or greater in all WASH-related courses (see table of WASH-related courses below);
+- Complete a minimum of 12 credit hours of WASH-related coursework.
+(Please note: your thesis or capstone counts for 4 of the 12 credit hrs required) with at least one methods-related course, one biology-related course, and a cumulative GPA of 3.3 or greater in all WASH-related courses.

-- Attend two CGSW-sponsored seminars per year (4 total); and
+- Attend two CGSW-sponsored seminars per year (4 total in two years); and

-- Successfully complete a WASH-related capstone or thesis and practicum.
+- Successfully complete a WASH-related capstone or thesis and APE/Practicum.

 This is a self-guided certificate program.
 You must undertake the following steps in order to successfully complete the WASH certificate program:

-- Students who plan to use a WASH-related capstone/thesis/practicum that is not supervised by a CGSW faculty or staff member must fill out a Provisional Approval Form and receive approval from Dr. Joanne McGriff, the CGSW Associate Director.
-Without this provisional approval, there is no guarantee that the capstone/thesis/practicum will fulfill the certificate requirement.
+- Students who plan to use a WASH-related capstone/thesis/APE that is not supervised by a CGSW faculty or staff member must fill out a Capstone/Thesis/APE Provisional Approval in order to receive approval from Dr. Christine Moe, CGSW Director.
+Without this provisional approval, there is no guarantee that the capstone/thesis/APE will fulfill the certificate requirement.

-- WASH certificate-seeking students who would like to use a non-listed, WASH-related class towards the certificate requirements must apply for provisional approval from Dr. Joanne McGriff.
+- WASH certificate-seeking students who would like to use a non-listed, WASH-related class towards the certificate requirements must apply for provisional approval from Dr. Christine Moe.
 Without this provisional approval, there is no guarantee that the intended class will fulfill the certificate requirement.
-Please complete a Provisional Course Approval Form and return it to Dr. McGriff.
+Please complete a Provisional Course Approval Form and return it to Kat Peters and Dr. Christine Moe.

-- All students must complete a Declaration Form by the graduating semester: no later than February 15th for spring graduates, July 1st for summer graduates, and September 15th for fall graduates.
-This form will be used to verify that all of the WASH certificate requirements have been fulfilled.
-Please submit your Declaration Form to Kat Peters at firstname.lastname@example.org.
+- All students must complete a Declaration Form prior to the graduating semester: no later than February 15th for Spring graduates, July 1st for Summer graduates, and September 15th for Fall graduates.
+This form will be used to verify that all of the WASH certificate requirements are on track to being fulfilled.
+Students will be sent the updated Declaration form prior to their graduating semester to complete and return to Kathleen Peters at email@example.com